karakum-team/karakum/docs/blogposts/Representation.md

 TypeScript [can merge declarations](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) from separate AST nodes in a single type entity.
-It is similar to [Kotlin extensions](https://kotlinlang.org/docs/extensions.html) works.
+It is similar to how [Kotlin extensions](https://kotlinlang.org/docs/extensions.html) works.
 Now Karakum can't recognize such declarations and generate single declaration from few TypeScript AST nodes, but it can be implemented using dedicated Type Checker API.